Kunsh1/html-project/README.md

-this is a project made by Kunsh and Pushkar
+This is a project made by Kunsh and Pushkar